Sunday, Oct 20

 Speakers:

-, Library Strategist, University at Albany Libraries
+, Library Strategist, University at Albany Libraries, SUNY

 , Director, Institute for Transportation Studies, UC - Berkeley